jreisinger/docs/notes/sysadmin/devops.md

 Automation

 * the most universally recognized aspect of DevOps
-* if you need to perform a task more than twice, it should be automated
 * don't automate what you don't understand
 * allows brainpower to be used to solve new and more difficult challenges
 * reduces the risk of human error
-* you might need one, some, or all of tools like: Ansible, Salt, Jenkins, Packer, Terraform
+* you might need one, some, or all of tools like: Ansible, Jenkins, Packer, Terraform
 * don't pick a tool and then look for the questions it answers
 * reevaluate your tool set every year or two